 Ingredients for Vegetables:

-2 lbs petite red potatoes or medium red potatoes scrubbed and quartered
+2 lbs petite red or yellow potatoes or medium red potatoes scrubbed and quartered

 3 medium carrots peeled and cut to the same size as the halved Brussels Sprouts